BrandonF55/Programming-Language-Suggester/README.md

 MIT

 _There is a issue with the sumbit button and JS.
-I can't the message to appear after the button has been submited._
+I can't the message to appear after the button has been submited.
+I'm still running to issues with configeration of my code on javascript._

 Copyright (c) _10/21/22_ _Brandon Fenk_